scipp/scipp/doc/type-erased-prototype.md

 For operations that are not part of the pre-defined basic set the underlying data needs to be accessed.
 We have several options:

-1. Access individual variables, by requesting a variable of a certain type (optionally with a certain name).
+1. Access individual variables, by requesting a specific variable (identified by a tag) of a certain type (optionally with a certain name).
    `Dataset` can then perform a lookup among its variables and cast the matching variable to the requested concrete type.
    - See [`test/dataset_test.cpp`](../src/type-erased-prototype/test/dataset_test.cpp) for examples.
 1. Use some sort of view to iterate over one or more variables of concrete type.